zfengyan/geos/README.md

 I happened to use a feature of GEOS library called "polygonize" - which is, take a set of geometries (such as line strings) as input (can be unordered), and output the polygons - at the same time omitting the possibly dangling parts (such as dangling lines, points, etc.).

-The feature is amazing yet the tutorial is hard to find.
+The feature is amazing yet the tutorial is not easy to find.

 I was inspired from the example code given by the original repository, yet I found it a bit old and especially for C++ API.
 So I will add my testing code, as a heads-up, also hope to help someone, somewhere else.